sgalizia/sa-2018-landing-page/P07-Bootstrap-Setup/content.md

 But what does this mean for us?

 Instead of needing to write a bunch of the same HTML, CSS and JavaScript each time we create a new project, we can utilize _Bootstrap_ to do a lot work for us.
-In this tutorial, we'll learn about the following: _Bootstrap's_ CSS, pre-built components and it's grid system.
+In this tutorial, we'll learn about the following: _Bootstrap's_ CSS, pre-built components and its grid system.

 ### Bootstrap CSS